 Allowing people to receive your latest WordPress blog posts by email is a great way to build a following.
 Forget about RSS, Twitter etc. Some people just like to read the latest articles from your website using good old-fashioned email.
-Email marketing tools have always been a great way to share updates with your users and notify them of the latest trends and here is a list of the best email marketing services.

 Today, I'm going to share 2 easy ways to send WordPress blog posts by email:

 You'll learn how to email new blog posts to subscribers - either globally or specific categories only.
 I'll also share some handy tips on how to take your blog posts by email to a new level.
 For example, I'll tell you how to create a private members-only blog and email it to approved members only.

 Let's get started.

 Should I use MailChimp to send new blog posts?

 First, let's talk through the different ways to send new blog posts via email.